 Both can also make you want to scream into a pillow occasionally.

 But the truth is: blogging and YouTube have very different income potential, timelines, costs, and personality fits.
-And 2026 looks nothing like 2018 or even 2022 — monetization strategies have changed dramatically.

 So let’s cut the outdated advice, sprinkle some real-world data, and figure out: